 The student clubs affiliated with the Department offer opportunities for professional development including participation in regional, national, and international meetings and conferences and the chance to interact with alumni and other professionals.

 Going to Graduate School

 Many of our undergraduate students go on to graduate school.
 Whether you choose to continue your education at Illinois or go elsewhere, you should make an informed choice.

-We currently offer programs at the MS and PhD level in Agricultural and Biological Engineering, at the MS level in Technical Systems Management, and Professional Science Master’s Programs in Technical Systems Management and Bioprocessing and Bioenergy.
-See some examples of research currently being done in the Department.
+We currently offer programs at the MS and PhD level in Agricultural Engineering.
+See examples of research currently being done in the Department.

 Picking a Program

 Here are some helpful hints on how to select a graduate program.

 Fundamentals of Engineering Exam